howesa/corati_home/README.md

-# Computational Rationality ("corati") Models
+# Corati: Computationally Rational Models of Human Cognition

-This page collects resources for creating Python models of computational rationality.
-Corati offers a new approach to user modeling that is able to generate human-like behavior in digital environments.
-The approach brings together the idea of cognitive architectures together with the theory of bounded optimality from machine learning.
+This repo is a collection of resources for creating Python models of human cognition.
+The models are based on an approach to user modeling that starts with models of resources -- including perception, action and memory -- and predicts behaviour given the assumption that, while limited by these resources, people are essentially rational.
+The models brings together the idea of cognitive architectures from psychology with the theory of bounded optimality from machine learning.

+The resources may be useful to a number of communities:

 * Cognitive scientists: learn how to model cognitive architectures and reward structures within an RL (reinforcement learning) framework.
 * AI researchers: learn how to use RL to model human behavior.